gem/oq-irmt-qgis/svir/help/source/05_load_indicators_from_platform.rst

 When the tool downloads
 the socioeconomic data, a project definition is automatically built taking into account how the data was organized in the socioeconomic database.
-At the country level data was grouped together by these meaning that indicators belonging to the same theme will be grouped together in a hierarchical structure.
+At the country level data was grouped together by theme meaning that indicators belonging to the same theme will be grouped together in a hierarchical structure.
 This structure considers: 1) vulnerable populations; 2) economies;
 3) education; 4) infrastructure; 5) health; 6) governance and institutional